Karim Baraghith

 Picture

-I am a philosopher of science at Leibniz University Hannover (Germany) and currently serve as the principal investigator for my DFG-funded project, "Graphs and Networks as Explanatory Tools in Cultural Evolutionary Theory."
+I am a philosopher of science at Leibniz University Hannover (Germany), where I lead the DFG-funded research project "Graphs and Networks as Explanatory Tools in Cultural Evolutionary Theory."

-Additionally, I have a strong background in philosophy of biology, philosophy of physics, and bioethics.
+Beyond my core research, I bring a strong background in philosophy of biology, philosophy of physics, and bioethics, with growing teaching experience in animal and environmental ethics.

 I was born in 1985 in Western Germany (North Rhine-Westphalia) and pursued my studies